 - However, I really like you;

-Another very similar expression is Tadashi [但し] has the same meaning, is derived from the adverb that means only, usually states conditions and exceptions.
-As in the sentence below:
+Another quite similar expression is Tadashi [但し], which has the same meaning, derived from the adverb meaning only, and usually states conditions and exceptions.
+Like in the sentence below:

 - 入場自由。ただし、6歳未満は保護者同伴のこと